Palantir (PLTRON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Palantir Historical Price

-According to the latest data gathered on Palantir live price page, the current price of Palantir is 199.68USD.
+According to the latest data gathered on Palantir live price page, the current price of Palantir is 197.07USD.
 The circulating supply of Palantir(PLTRON) is

 In the past 24 hours, Palantir has shown a price movement of